De-4-Data-Amigos/Sem3-JPA-SP1/README.md

 Explanation:

-Person to hobby is a 1 - 1 (OnetoOne) relation
+Person to hobby is a * - * (BiDirectional, ManyToMany) relation

-Person to PersonDetails is a * - * (BiDirectional) relation
+Person to PersonDetails is a 1 - 1 (OnetoOne) relation